Akar1881/skyblock-render-enhanced/README.md

 - Sven Packmaster
 - Inferno Demonlord
 - Riftstalker Bloodfiend

+### Slayer Spawn Alert
+Get instant notifications when a slayer boss spawns!

+**Features:**
+- Displays a chat message alert when a slayer boss spawns (for your own or party members' bosses)
+- Plays a notification sound to grab your attention instantly
+- Automatically enabled/disabled based on your settings
+- Perfect for group slayer runs - never miss a spawn again!

+**How it works:**
+- Enable in the Slayer settings GUI
+- When you or a party member spawns a boss, you'll see a message like: "[SRE] Boss Spawned: Slayer Boss by PlayerName"
+- A distinctive sound effect plays to notify you immediately
+- Works with all supported slayer types

 ### Party Slayer Counter
 Track how many slayer bosses you've killed for party members - perfect for slayer carries!